Easy vegan apple muffins which use only 7 key ingredients and one bowl! These muffins are fluffy, moist and just like

 - Preheat the oven to 180°C (350°F).
 Line a muffin/cupcake tray with liners. (note 2)

 - Add all the dry ingredients to a medium or large bowl.
 Mix until there are no lumps.
 Add all of the wet ingredients to the bowl (except the apple) and mix until just before it's combined.
 Add the chopped apple and fold until the apple is evenly dispersed.

-- Use an ice cram scoop to divide the batter into your muffin tin.
+- Use an ice cream scoop or a large spoon to divide the batter into your muffin tin.

 - Optional: Scatter the remaining chopped apple and granulated coarse sugar on top.

 - Bake the muffins in the oven for 20-25 minutes OR until a skewer can be inserted into the middle and there is no wet batter on it, though some crumbs are fine (note 3).

-- Cool the muffins in their tray for 10 minutes then allow then to cool on a wire rack.
+- Cool the muffins in their tray for 10 minutes then allow them to cool on a wire rack.

 - Enjoy the muffins warm or at room temperature!
 The muffins can be stored in an airtight container at room temperature for 2 days, in the fridge for 3 days or in the freezer up to 1 month.
 The crunchy raw sugar topping will soften after 1 day.

-- To make this gluten-free, substitute the plain flour with 1 ½ cups (150g) almond meal and 1 cup (160g) gluten free all-purpose flour
+- To make gluten-free muffins, substitute the plain flour with 1 ½ cups (150g) almond meal and 1 cup (160g) gluten-free all-purpose flour

 - This recipe will make 12 standard muffins or around 8-10 larger cafe-sized muffins.

-- If you baked larger muffins, bake them for at least 25-35 minutes (depending on the size of your muffins) or until a skewer comes out clean.
+- For cafe-sized muffins, bake them for at least 25-35 minutes (depending on the size of your muffins) or until a toothpick comes out clean.